tlivings/circuit-state/README.md

 - `CircuitBreakerState(options)` - Constructor.
 Options:
     - `maxFailures` - Maximum number of failures before circuit breaker flips open.
 Default `3`.
-    - `resetTimeout` - Time in ms before an open circuit breaker returns to a half-open state.
+    - `resetTime` - Time in ms before an open circuit breaker returns to a half-open state.
 Default `10000`.
     - `resetManually` - Boolean value representing whether or not to attempt reset manually vs on timer.
 Default `false`.
 - `CircuitBreakerState.create(options)` - Creates a new `CircuitBreakerState` instance.